-Social workers are continually aware of the profession's mission, values, ethical principles, and ethical standards and practice in a manner consistent with them.
+Social workers are continually aware of the profession's mission, values, ethical principles, and ethical standards ar mission, values, ethical principles, and ethical standards and practice in a manner consistent with them.
 Social workers act honestly and responsibly and promote ethical practices on the part of the organizations with which they are affiliated.